RocheGregory/vmw-openstack/vra-openstack/README.md

-# VMware vRA and Openstack as Endpoint
+# VMware vRA and Openstack

 Some of you ask me to talk about vRA and Openstack integration.
 I'm not favorable to daisy chain CMP.
 There is a risk to desynchronize all that stuff.
 Anyway I explain in this topic how to.